23 March 2026

 In the synoptic gospels, right after Jesus’s arrest, the Judean police and their posse took Jesus to the head priest’s house.
 But in John they didn’t.
-John’s the only gospel where they took a little side trip first… to the former head priest’s house.
+John’s the only gospel in which they first take a little side trip… to the former head priest’s house.
 That’d be Khánan bar Seth, whom historical records call Ananus, and whom the KJV calls Annas.
-John relates it’s in the courtyard of Annas’s house where Simon Peter denounced Jesus.
+John relates Simon Peter also denounced Jesus in Annas’s courtyard.

 Backstory time.
-Ever since the time of the Maccabees, the head priests had also been the kings of Judea.
-(Or, using the title Israelis had used for their kings, the Messiah.
-Yep, that title.)
-Their dynasty ended with Herod 1, who overthrew his father-in-law Antigonus Mattathias in 37BC, and took the throne.
+Shortly after the time of the Maccabees, the head priests became the kings of Judea.
+And Israelis called their kings Messiah.
+(Yep, that title.)
+The priests’ dynasty ended with Herod 1, who took the throne from his father-in-law Antigonus Mattathias in 37BC.
 Herod became king, but because he was Edomite not Aaronite, he couldn’t be head priest; only descendants of Aaron could be head priest, y’know.
-Lv 6.22 But Herod claimed the right to appoint the head priest—and did.
-In fact he appointed a bunch of head priests.
-He kept firing them when they wouldn’t do as he wished.
+Lv 6.22 So Herod claimed the right to appoint the head priests.
+In fact he appointed a bunch of head priests, ’cause he kept firing them when they wouldn’t do as he wished.

-And once the Romans took Judea from the Herods, they did the same thing.
-Annas became the 11th appointed head priest since Herod took over.
+Once the Romans took Judea from the Herods, they did the same thing.
+Annas was the 11th appointed head priest since Herod took over.
 (He’s actually the ninth guy to hold the job.
-Some of the previous head priests had non-consecutive terms.)
+Some previous head priests had non-consecutive terms.)
 Annas was appointed by the Syrian legate Publius Sulpicius Quirinius in the year 6, and stayed in office till the year 15.
-He’s a descendant of King John Hyrcanus, so while he was still in the royal family, he wasn’t a contender for the throne.
+He’s a descendant of King John Hyrcanus, and while he was still in the royal family, he wasn’t actually a contender for the throne.

-Bible commentators aren’t always aware that Herod and the Romans kept swapping out head priests, and assume Annas was the hereditary head priest, like all the head priests before Herod’s time.
-So they aren’t so surprised when Annas’s five sons, son-in-law, and grandson become the head priest after him: Isn’t it supposed to be a hereditary job?
-And yeah, originally it was… but now it wasn’t, and hadn’t been for decades, and the fact Annas managed to keep his family in power for nearly sixty years is pretty darned impressive.
+Bible commentators aren’t always aware Herod and the Romans kept swapping out head priests, and assume Annas was the hereditary head priest, like all the head priests before Herod.
+So they aren’t so surprised when Annas’s five sons, son-in-law, and grandson become head priest after him: Isn’t it supposed to be a hereditary job?
+And yeah, originally it was… but in Jesus’s time it wasn’t, and hadn’t been for decades.
+So the fact Annas managed to keep his family in power for nearly 60 years is mighty impressive.

 Annas’s successors include: